 There is a 1 week supervised fieldwork experience, 40 hours, during each of first Spring and Summer Semesters.
 Once all academic course work has been successfully completed, MSOT students will complete two separate full-time supervised 12 week internships in a variety of settings and during the last Spring and Summer semesters.
 Once all academic didactic course work has been successfully completed.
 OTD students will complete two separate full-time supervised 12 week internships in a variety of settings and during the last Summer and Fall semesters.

 Do I have to have an area of research interest?

 Research is required for completion of the program and is considered an integral part of a good graduate curriculum.
 However, a beginning graduate student may not have ideas for research that they would like to pursue.
 The faculty members have developed a process to share their interests, to encourage students to explore interest areas, and to learn the research process in progressive steps.
-All students will have completed a thesis or a project in which they have an expressed interest upon graduation.
+All students will have completed a project in which they have an expressed interest upon graduation.
 Past projects can be viewed on the Masters Projects website.

 Where will I live?

 ECU does not have on-campus graduate housing.
 However, the allied health campus (where the occupational therapy program and classes are housed) is separate from the primary campus.
 There are several affordable apartment complexes in very close proximity to our building.
 Most of these apartment complexes only rent to graduate students and professionals.
 It is encouraged that students live in close proximity to campus for ease in meeting with peers for group projects and class community opportunities; however, some students do chose to commute on a daily basis.

 Please see Estimating Program Cost.